sightsdev/sights/docs/manual_install.md

 [Supervisor](http://supervisord.org/) is used to manage running the SIGHTSRobot software.

-## 1. Setting up the installation directory
+## Preparing the installation directory

 First, you'll want to create the aforementioned directory, and we'll make it owned by the current user for convenience: